zodb/relstorage/README.txt

     poll-interval

-        Defer polling the database for the specified maximum time interval.
+        Defer polling the database for the specified maximum time interval, in seconds.
 Set to 0 (the default) to always poll.
 Fractional seconds are allowed.
 Use this to lighten the database load on servers with high read volume and low write volume.
-A setting of 1-5 seconds is sufficient for most systems.

-        While this setting should not affect database integrity, it increases the probability of basing transactions on stale data, leading to conflicts.
-Thus a nonzero setting can hurt the performance of servers with high write volume.
+        The poll-interval option works best in conjunction with the cache-servers option.
+If both are enabled, RelStorage will poll a single cache key for changes on every request.
+        The database will not be polled unless the cache indicates there have been changes, or the timeout specified by poll-interval has expired.
+This configuration keeps clients fully up to date, while removing much of the polling burden from the database.
+        A good cluster configuration is to use memcache servers and a high poll-interval (say, 60 seconds).

+        This option can be used without the cache-servers option, but a large poll-interval without cache-servers increases the probability of basing transactions on stale data, which does not affect database consistency, but does increase the probability of conflict errors, leading to low performance.

     pack-gc